 Red Bull MotoGPTM Rookies Cup

-To prepare themselves for elite level competition, riders get the opportunity to run competitive technical race packages at circuits around the world with KTM machinery at their disposal, and experience life in the paddock they ultimately aim to race in.
+The Rookies aims to prepare riders for elite level competition, with riders given the opportunity to race competitive KTM machinery on some of the world’s best tracks, as well as getting their first experience in the paddock they ultimately aim to race in.

 The Red Bull MotoGPTM Rookies Cup is the elite level series for talented youngsters looking to make the leap into MotoGPTM